-A friend of mine, a guy no less, recently told me something that got me thinking, and it made me look at my friendships and my experiences.
+Someone said something to me once that got me thinking, and it made me look at my friendships and my experiences.
 He said, that guys and girls can never be just friends.
 At first, I was confused, because surely that’s not true.
 I have plenty of guy friends who are just friends.
-All the guys I grew up with at school are my friends (putting aside the crushes we all once may or may not have had on each other when puberty was knocking us around on its rollercoaster).
-One of my best friends back home, who I met when I was in Alevels, is a guy and neither of us have ever had any intentions or thoughts other than just being friends.
+All the guys I grew up with at school are my friends.
+One of my best friends is a guy and neither of us has ever had any intentions or thoughts other than just being friends.
 We’ve been there for each other through so much and he’s like a brother to me.

 A friend is ‘someone who is aware of how crazy you are and still manages to be seen in public with you.
 Someone who makes you laugh till you pee your pants.
 Someone who cries for you when one of your special items disappears.
 When you don’t have enough money to get an ice cream, they chip in.
 They know all of your internet passwords.
 They would never make you cry just to be mean.’

 So, what’s the consensus then?
 Sure, guys and girls can be just friends.
-But then again, you’ll never know if the guy or the girl who’s just your ‘friend’ is harbouring little thoughts and hopes and dreams about you, or even just a tiny once in a while thought ‘oh yeah she’d defo get it’ when they’re talking with their buddies.
+But then again, movies and society has made us wonder if the guy or the girl who’s just your ‘friend’ is harbouring little thoughts and hopes and dreams about you.
 I’m not saying get on your high horse and think that every member of the opposite sex has a crush on you.
-That’s not it at all.
-Maybe a way to put it would be, girls and guys can’t be ‘best friends’?
-And if you do have best friends of the opposite sex, chances are you grew up together or met before you turned 20?
-But then, does looking for a guy best friend in your 20s mean that you’re looking for that best friend who’ll turn into something more?

 Sit back, grab some Oreos, and let’s see what life has to offer us next.